telerik/ajax-docs/controls/treelist/server-side-programming/treelist-object.md

 ## ClientSettings

-The RadTreeList ClientSettings class contains the following properties used to customize the client-sidebehavior of the control:
+The RadTreeList ClientSettings class contains the following properties used to customize the client-side behavior of the control:

 >caption